Announcing

 And so saying, after imbibing a few glasses of Vino Veritas, came the moment for Finn to revisit the thorny issue of himself, his Ego, his dissatisfactions.
 These had become the true magnetic north of our conversation.
 For someone who thrived on grandiose ideas, sadly, Finn’s focus of late was whittled down to the fixed contemplation of himself, his unfulfilling talent and hollowed-out charm.
 Which was considerable, nonetheless.
 He had the most transient of features.
 One moment, he resembled a grey-tufted cherub—seriously, like that of a Da Vinci canvas—it was fascinating, even mesmerizing to watch.
 The next instant, his mood changed, the gloom deepened.
 His fluid features reassembled themselves alarmingly, Mephisto-like, dramatically peaked brows, incandescent eyes, ashen cheeks.

-“You really must learn to be more forthright,” she declared, with a vehemence that could hardly be warranted, surely.
+“You really must learn to be more forthright,” she declared, with a vehemence that could hardly be warranted, surely, I thought.
 “You’re nothing but a craven bootlicker.
 Stop smiling and agreeing with people, for god's sake, stop slathering them in fulsome praise.”

 There came a shock of silence.
 A strained, uneasy silence.
 I glanced around, cautiously, for something awesome that was bound to happen.
 The crackling candle-lamps on the wall, would they blitz into flames?
 Would the cursèd skies burst open and pelt us with rat-tail and scorpion-sting?
 Would a wicked flood-tide sweep in from nowhere and hurl us off our feet, or else, would these rotting floorboards split asunder, engulfing us underground—?
 Well, no, in response to the odious affront, I offered a shrug and a mild, blank stare.
 Privately, though, I vented like a fumarole.
 You want forthright, Lady Venom, you want frank?
 So, how’s this—